earthly/website/blog/_posts/2021-09-22-awk-examples.md

 I've learned that an awk action, like `{ print $4}`, can be preceded by a pattern, like `/regex/`.
 Without the pattern, the action runs on all lines.

-You can use a plain regular expression for the pattern.
+You can use a simple regular expression for the pattern.
 In which case it matches anywhere in the line, like `grep`:
 ``` bash
 $ awk '/hello/{ print "This line contains hello", $0}'
 ```